|OTTI: Forecast for International Travel|

-The Office of Travel and Tourism Industries (OTTI) issues a semi-annual forecast of tourism arrivals to coincide with two important annual travel conferences; the Discover America International POW WOW conference in May, and the Travel Outlook Forum in October.
+The National Travel and Tourism Office (NTTO) issues a semi-annual forecast of tourism arrivals to coincide with two important annual travel conferences; the Discover America IPW (International Pow Wow) conference in the spring and the Travel Outlook Forum in October.

-The U.S. travel forecast is prepared by staff in the Department of Commerce/Office of Travel & Tourism Industries using economic/demographic/social factors, Commerce historical visitation trends, input from the DOC Commercial Service staff abroad, and other numerous and varied sources.
+The U.S. travel forecast is prepared by staff in the Department of Commerce/National Travel and Tourism Office using economic/demographic/social factors, Commerce historical visitation trends, input from the DOC Global Markets staff abroad, and other numerous and varied sources.
 The forecast is based on a country-level, bottom-up consensus approach by a four-member forecast team.
-Each team member develops independent country-level estimates for the top 40 visitor origin markets based on numerous quantitative data and qualitative information.
-These 40 markets account for 95 percent of total international arrivals.
+Each team member develops independent country-level estimates for the top 20 visitor origin markets based on numerous quantitative data and qualitative information.
+These 20 markets account for 88 percent of total international arrivals.
 The final estimates are based on consensus among the four team members.
-The OTTI multi-person, multi-factor approach reflects the lack of a strong statistical relationship (correlation) between total annual traveler volume to the United States from a specific country and any specific piece of quantitative data for that country, such as changes in real gross domestic product or currency exchange rate levels.
+The NTTO multi-person, multi-factor approach reflects the lack of a strong statistical relationship (correlation) between total annual traveler volume to the United States from a specific country and any specific piece of quantitative data for that country, such as changes in real gross domestic product or currency exchange rate levels.
 Because of the multi-factor, multi-staff consensus approach, it is not possible to isolate the impact of any one factor on a country's traveler volume forecast.

 If you have questions related to the forecast, please contact the NTTO staff at: (202) 482-4754.